istio/istio/samples/bookinfo/kube/README.md

 See the [Bookinfo guide](https://istio.io/docs/guides/bookinfo.html) in Istio docs for instructions on how to run this demo application.
+See if bookinfo gate works.